Hearing Loss

 Mixed hearing loss is a combination of nerve damage and either wax or fluid build-up, which will make your hearing even worse.
 In this case, the first step is for a physician to treat the conductive hearing loss, and then the remaining hearing loss can usually be treated with hearing aids.

-Schedule Appointment
+Request Appointment

 Our Offices